MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#out-of-distribution-generalization">:open_file_folder: [<b><i>Full List of Out-of-Distribution Generalization</i></b>]</a>.

+- Effective Robustness against Natural Distribution Shifts for Models with Different Training Data. [[paper]](https://arxiv.org/abs/2302.01381)
+  - Zhouxing Shi, Nicholas Carlini, Ananth Balashankar, Ludwig Schmidt, Cho-Jui Hsieh, Alex Beutel, Yao Qin.
+  - Key Word: Effective Robustness; Natural Distribution Shifts.
+  - <details><summary>Digest</summary> We propose a new effective robustness evaluation metric to compare the effective robustness of models trained on different data distributions.
+To do this we control for the accuracy on multiple ID test sets that cover the training distributions for all the evaluated models.
+Our new evaluation metric provides a better estimate of the effectiveness robustness and explains the surprising effective robustness gains of zero-shot CLIP-like models exhibited when considering only one ID dataset, while the gains diminish under our evaluation.

 - Free Lunch for Domain Adversarial Training: Environment Label Smoothing. [[paper]](https://arxiv.org/abs/2302.00194)
   - YiFan Zhang, Xue Wang, Jian Liang, Zhang Zhang, Liang Wang, Rong Jin, Tieniu Tan.
   - Key Word: Domain Adversarial Training; Label Smoothing.